Lee Mavers: The La's

 In March 2009, Mavers made a surprise appearance in Birmingham, joining Pete Doherty on stage to play "Son of a Gun" and "There She Goes".

-On 19 June 2011, Mavers made a rare outing, doing a secret acoustic set at the Deaf Institute, Manchester under the name of Lee Rude & the Velcro Underpants (a play on Lou Reed and The Velvet Underground): this featured Mavers playing with Gary Murphy of defunct Liverpool band the Bandits.
+On 19 June 2011, Mavers made a rare outing, doing a secret acoustic set at the Deaf Institute, Manchester, under the name of Lee Rude & the Velcro Underpants (a play on Lou Reed and the Velvet Underground): this featured Mavers playing with Gary Murphy of defunct Liverpool band the Bandits.
 Mavers and Murphy continued impromptu gigs in Sunderland, Glasgow and London, before heading abroad to Amsterdam and later to the Rock En Seine Festival in Paris and at UK festivals Kendal Calling and Bestival, before bringing the 'stripped back' sets to a close at a homecoming show at Liverpool's O2 Academy after announcing they were set to return soon after recruiting a full band.

-An interview with Mavers also appears in the 2013 music interview book, Isle of Noises: Conversations with Great British Songwriters, by Daniel Rachel.
-Within the interview, Mavers discussed the themes of certain songs and his songwriting craft (essentially describing himself as a conduit rather than author), again decried the sole album released by The La's, and also explained he has a "great patience" for the music to happen.
+An interview with Mavers also appears in the 2013 book, Isle of Noises: Conversations with Great British Songwriters (Picador), by Daniel Rachel.
+Within the conversation, Mavers discussed the themes of certain songs and his songwriting craft (essentially describing himself as a conduit rather than author), again decried the sole album released by the La's.

+On September 29, 2024 Lee Mavers (with band) performed at Vanishing Point Records in Chesterfield, Derbyshire in a straight to vinyl event with Groovefarm Analog Recording Studios.

+Personal life

+Mavers is an avid supporter of Everton Football Club and regularly attends Goodison Park.